-Ron Brooks Quartet
+Ron Brooks Quintet

 Ron emerged as a player in the 1960s, performing on bass with piano greats-to-be Bob James and Stanley Cowell.